akvasan2/MonteCarloPathwaySearch/README.md

 	Output_Files/transition_search.dat

+### 3. Most Likely Pathways.
+(Found in MostLikelyPathway directory)

+#### Code description:

-### 3. Determination of most likely pathways sampled in our MCPS trajectories.
+Determination of most likely pathways sampled in our MCPS trajectories.
 The trajectory data is used to construct a transition matrix which is inputted into Dijkstra's algorithm to obtain the most likely path.
 Can also be used to distinguish diverging paths.
-(Found in MostLikelyPathway directory)

 #### Divided into 2 substeps:

 #### A. Filtering trajectories (Found in MostLikelyPathway)